Scale-invariant brain morphometry: application to sulcal depth: Introduction

 where $\Delta_M$ is the Laplace-Beltrami operator of the surface $M$ (negative operator), $I$ is the identity operator, $K$ the mean curvature of $M$ and $\alpha$ a parameter.
 Here also, the zero level is defined implicitly, and the potential influence of global brain size is not considered in this formal definition.

-In addition to the specific limitations mentioned above, all the methods from the literature have been designed and evaluated on adult brains only.
-To the best of our knowledge, the potential influence of global brain size on the sulcal depth estimation obtained at each vertex of the cortical surface was not considered in any of these methods.
-The interactions between global brain size and cortical folding magnitude has been explored rarely, with the notable exception of the excellent work \cite{pienaar_methodology_2008}, which focuses on curvature but not sulcal depth.
-In application studies, global brain size is usually considered as a confounding factor to be controlled as much as possible in statistical models.
+In addition to the specific limitations mentioned above, all the methods from the literature have been designed on adult brains only.
+To the best of our knowledge, the potential influence of global brain size on the sulcal depth estimation obtained at each vertex of the cortical surface was not considered in the publication introducing these methods.
+The interactions between global brain size and cortical folding magnitude has been explored rarely, with a few notable exceptions: The excellent work \cite{pienaar_methodology_2008}, introduces the problem of normalization with respect to global brain size but focuses on curvature and not sulcal depth.
+In \cite{meng_spatial_2014}, the authors investigate the evolution of locally deepest points in sulci (sulcal pits) during the first 2 years of life.
+In order to compensate for the variations in brain size across different subjects at different ages that affect the sulcal depth estimates, the authors propose to adapt the parameters of the sulcal pits extraction algorithm as follows: they perform linear regressions in order to approximate relationship between the parameters of the algorithm and respectively the total area maximum and maximal sulcal depth of the cortical surface.
+The evaluation of the effectiveness of this approach relies on the observed increase in the number of sulcal pits with age that is consistent across major sulci.This study illustrates the need for better formalization of the impact of global brain size on the depth estimation itself.
+Indeed, in application studies, global brain size is usually considered as a confounding factor to be controlled as much as possible.
+For instance, in \cite{natu_sulcal_2021} the authors investigate the relationship between functional activations and sulcal depth (using SULC) in the medial ventral temporal sulcus, in human children and adults, and macaques.
+The potential influence of global brain size is ruled-out by normalizing the sulcal depth estimates according to the deepest point within the sulcus of interest.
 There is thus a clear need to explicitly investigate more specifically the problem of the intricate variations in global brain size and folding.